aravindchinnu/Mid2_Streamlit/README.md

 To view the live app go to https://barcelonarentprices.streamlit.app/
 ## Research Questions
+1. What is the trend of House Rent from 2014 to 2022 based on prices per month and prices per square meter?
+2. What are the costliest and cheapest Districts and Neighbourhoods?
+3. Trimester-wise performance of House Rent Prices?

 ## Steps and Approaches
 * Data Pre-Processing
 * Exploratory Data Analysis